Welcome

 Requirements for a Valid Contract

-For a freehold sale contract to become binding at exchange, the contract must:
+For a freehold sale contract to become binding at exchange, the contract must comply with statutory and practice requirements:

-• Be signed by each party or on their behalf,
+• Be signed by each party (or someone with authority on their behalf).

-• Be physically or formally exchanged (i.e., each party holds a counterpart signed by the other, or the agreed process is otherwise completed).
+• Be physically or formally exchanged (i.e., each party holds a counterpart signed by the other, or exchange is completed via a recognised formula).

 Key Term: completion